RichDTran/Alpha_Configuration_Setup/useful-git-commands.md

 -local - your personal computer
 -commit - adding a tracker number and message to your version -diff - the difference between states of your local and Github repository

+### Reasons!

+-Github is a website online to store and create code connecting from your local computer to the internet.
+-This is a great tool that is used to see your work and so employers and others can also see what you have done.